sifesch/Value-based-methods/banana_collector/README.md

 # Deep Reinforcement Learning: Let's learn to collect yellow Bananas 🍌

 This project implements a Deep Q-Network (DQN) to train an agent to navigate a 3D environment and collect yellow bananas while avoiding blue ones.
-The agent interacts with the Unity ML-Agents Banana environment, learning optimal policies through reinforcement learning.
+The agent interacts with the Unity ML-Agents Banana environment.

 Using PyTorch and Deep Q-Learning, the agent improves its decision-making over time, maximizing its score by collecting as many yellow bananas as possible while avoiding penalties from blue bananas.

 In the upcoming section [Project Details](#project-details), an introduction into the project and the environment follows.
 Further, one can get familiar with the necessary steps to run this project on your own local device in the [Getting Started](#getting-started) and [Dependencies](#dependencies) sections.
 The three previously mentioned sections are mainly authored by Udacity and were copied into the project.
 Some minor adjustments were made to these sections.
 After sucessfully downloading and installing the prerequisites, in the section [Instructions](#instructions) one can get to know the two different ways to run the training for the DQN Agent.
+Finally, one can have a glimpse at the structure of the repository.

 #### Table of Contents